ErPrashantRathod/Video_Game_Sales/README.md

 <img src="https://github.com/ErPrashantRathod/Video_Game_Sales/blob/main/30.4uxdxz.jpg" width=1000>

 ## Overview :
-This dataset contains information about 16,598 video games, including their names, platforms, genres, publishers, release years, and sales figures.
+This dataset contains information about 16,598 video games, including their names, platforms, genres, publishers,years, and sales figures.
 Sales data is provided for four regions: North America, Europe, Japan, and other regions, as well as total global sales.
 The data covers a wide range of years and gaming platforms.

 ## Insights :
 Game Genre Trends -